-• The remote controller will read " ( ) " until the hot air starts blowing, e.g. at the start of heating operation.
+• The remote controller will read "[ ] until the hot air starts blowing, e.g. at the start of heating operation.

-8-3-2 Setting the Master Remote Controller (Refer to Figure 6)
+8.3.2 Setting the Master Remote Controller (Refer to Figure 6)

-- When the system is installed as shown below, it is necessary to designate one of the remote controllers as the master remote controller. - Only the master remote controller can select cooling, heating, or automatic operation (the last only on VRVII system heat recovery type). - The displays of slave remote controllers show " changeover under control) and they automatically follow the operation mode directed by the master remote controller.
+- · When the system is installed as shown bellow it is necessary to designate one of the remote controllers as the master remote controller. - Only the master remote controller can select cooling, heating, or automatic operation (the last only on simultaneous cooling/heating systems). - The displays of slave remote controllers show " (changeover under control) and they automatically follow the operation mode directed by the master remote controller.